leonetlab-upct/openmc/docs/validation.md

 ```

 Frozen raw and processed experimental data associated with the SoftwareX
-evaluation are archived separately in the accompanying Zenodo dataset.
-The
+evaluation are archived separately in the accompanying dataset in the UPCT
+Digital Repository (https://doi.org/10.82432/10317/25392).
+The GitHub
-GitHub repository contains the maintained software, experiment
+repository contains the maintained software, experiment orchestration,
-orchestration, validation, and analysis tools.
+validation, and analysis tools.

 ## Release validation